Skip to main content

 Best wireless gaming headset: SteelSeries Arctis Nova Pro Wireless

-The £197/$188 SteelSeries Arctis Nova Pro and £325/$314 Arctis Nova Pro Wireless are the best gaming headsets available, thanks to their excellent sound quality, comfortable design and wide compatibility.
-These premium headsets supersede the earlier Arctis Pro and Arctis Pro Wireless and represent a significant step forward over what were already competitive options - especially on the wireless model which becomes an all-in-one option with the addition of simultaneous Bluetooth and active noise cancellation (ANC).
+The £290/$310 Arctis Nova Pro Wireless is the best gaming headset we've tested, thanks to their excellent sound quality, comfortable design and wide compatibility.
+This premium headset supersedes the earlier Arctis Pro Wireless and represent a significant step forward over an already-great option, with the inclusion active noise cancellation (ANC) and simultaneous 2.4GHz wireless and Bluetooth.

-Each model comes with a base station with two USB inputs, allowing you to connect to a console and PC, or two consoles, then swap quickly between the two sources.
-On Xbox versions of the ANP and ANPW, one port supports the Xbox but the headsets are otherwise identical.
-The base stations also serve as a DAC (for the wired version) and a wireless transmitter / spare battery charger (for the wireless version), with a screen, dial and button used to show sound and battery levels, select and modify EQ settings and so on.
+The Nova Pro Wireless comes with a base station with two USB inputs, allowing you to connect to a console and PC, or two consoles, then swap quickly between the two sources.
+On Xbox version, there's one dedicated Xbox port, but the headset is otherwise identical.
+The base station serves as a wireless transmitter and spare battery charger, with a screen, dial and button used to show sound and battery levels, select and modify EQ settings and so on.

 The fabric suspension headband that debuted on the original Arctis headsets returns to provide a comfortable fit, but a new frame design and three headband positions allows the headsets to suit a wider range of head sizes.
 The athletic foam has been swapped for leatherette to boost bass response and improve passive noise isolation, which together with a higher clamping force ensures the headset remains in position.
 This clamping force is a bit much out of the box, but soon becomes comfortable even for long gaming sessions.
 More recently assembled V2 models also have a less prominent ANC mic inside the earcup, solving a comfort issue that affected some people with the original release.

 Earcup controls take a step backwards, with no dedicated dial for game/chat mix, but the volume wheel can be pressed in to toggle it between regular volume mode and game/chat mix mode.
 This is reflected on the base station, so it's easy once you know how to do it.
-Interestingly, the wireless model has a separate multi-function button for the Bluetooth, so you can turn on the 2.4GHz and Bluetooth sides of the headset independently.
-It also comes with two batteries, so you can use one while the other is charging in the base station - very smart.
-ANC is a smart addition, but doesn't quite match dedicated ANC headsets Bose's QuietComfort or Sony's WH-1000XM lines.
+Interestingly, there is a separate multi-function button for Bluetooth, so you can turn on the 2.4GHz and Bluetooth sides of the headset independently.
+The headset also comes with two batteries, so you always have a fresh one to use while the other is charging in the base station - very smart.
+ANC is another great addition that makes this a headset you can easily use on a plane or in a coffee shop, even though it doesn't quite match dedicated ANC headset lines like Bose's QuietComfort or Sony's WH-1000XM.

 In terms of sound, the Arctis Nova Pro stands out.
 Bass, treble and mids are all well-represented, with extremely good detail and a wide sound stage for a closed back headset.
-The wired model sounds even better, thanks to a high-end Sabre DAC built into the base station.
 Microphone performance is also great when SteelSeries' AI noise cancelling feature is used on PC, but merely average otherwise.

 Best wired gaming headset: Razer Blackshark V2X